mdsamirhussain/MobileRobot-PathPlanners/README.md

    <img src="https://raw.githubusercontent.com/mdsamirhussain/MobileRobot-PathPlanners/main/images/RRT.png" width="400" height="300">
   </p>
 ## Probabilistic Roadmap

-- **PRM (Probabilistic Roadmap)**: Randomly samples nodes in the configuration space and constructs a graph by connecting the nodes.
+- **RRT-Connect**: Randomly samples nodes in the configuration space and constructs a graph by connecting the nodes.
 The sampling is carried out within a bounded configuration space, confined to a finite area of choice.
 This method includes a collision detection algorithm to ensure the robot avoids obstacles.
 Once the graph is constructed, graph traversal algorithms such as Dijkstra's or A* can be used to query a path from the start node to the goal node within the graph.
 - **PRM***: The optimal variant of the PRM algorithm, designed to find a more efficient path using a heuristic to guide the search by employing the A* algorithm.

 **Below is an example of PRM:**